 - All Hazard Survey (AHS): This document fulfills the requirement of DOE O 151.1D, Comprehensive Emergency Management System, to identify conditions to be addressed by a comprehensive emergency management program.
 The AHS must identify all hazards that are applicable to, or may impact, facility operations and at Ames, this covers the area and buildings, describes potential health, safety and environmental impacts, and clarifies that Ames Laboratory is a Core Program.
-The AHS addresses the following: natural hazards, technological hazards, human-caused incidents, Threat/Hazard Identification and Risk Assessment (THIRA), and a hazardous materials screening process. - Ames Common Controls Cyber Security Program Plan: This plan documents the administrative, technical, and operational protection measures and procedures of unclassified cyber security controls and serves as the single resource document defining Ames' information and information systems and their related security. - Ames Laboratory Strategic Plan 2017: This plan lays the foundation for sustainable future pursuits of excellence in science by developing the tools and knowledge base to design, create and use new energy-relevant materials to address national and global challenges. - Areas within the plan that will directly enhance organizational resilience are interconnected within Goal 2: Mission-enabling Infrastructure and Facilities, Goal 3: Safety and Security Excellence, and Goal 4: Business and Operational Excellence. - Business Impacts Assessments (BIA): The following departments complete a BIA: Accounting, Budget, Enterprise Information Services, Environment, Safety and Health, Facilities and Engineering Services, Human Resources and Performance Management.
-The BIA requires each department to define their key functions and a the following: - Key staff: What staff do you require to carry out your key functions - Skills/Expertise/ Training: What skills/level of expertise is required to undertake key functions? - Minimum Staffing Levels: What is the minimum staffing level with which you could provide some sort of service? - Buildings/Facilities: What locations/facilities are essential to carry out your key functions? - Equipment and resources: What equipment/resources are required to carry out your key functions?

-- o IT: What IT is essential to carry out your key functions? - Documentation: What documentation/records are essential to carry out your key functions, and how are they stored? - Systems & Communications: What systems and means of communication are required to carry out your key functions? - Reciprocal Arrangements: Do you have any reciprocal agreements with other organizations? - Contractors/External Providers: Do you tender key services out to another organization?
-If so - to whom and for what? - Suppliers: Who are your priority suppliers and whom do you depend on to undertake key functions? - Reputation: Who are your key stakeholders? - Legal Considerations: What are your legal, statutory and regulatory requirements? - Vulnerable groups: Which vulnerable groups might be effected if your organization fails to carry out key functions? - Contingency Procedure for Business and Network Infrastructure/Services: This procedure enables the Laboratory to recover as quickly and effectively as possible from an unforeseen disaster or emergency that interrupts normal business operations. - Continuity of Operations Plan: This plan provides an overview of Ames Laboratory's program to address continuity events described as "an emergency caused by a natural disaster, accident, military or terrorist attack, technological emergency, or infectious disease/pandemic influenza threat which impacts or has the potential to impact the performance of essential functions. - Emergency Plan: This plan establishes and maintains a documented emergency management program that implements the requirements of Federal, State, and local laws, regulations and ordinances for fundamental worker safety.
-This plan is supported by the Ames Laboratory Emergency Plan Implementation Procedure, Communications Emergency Procedure, Waste Management Contingency Plan and Procedure, and Fire Safety Baseline Needs Assessment. - Mission Readiness System Description: The mission readiness process is made up of the following summarized elements: - Condition Assessment Survey: A periodic inspection of the facilities and infrastructure - Safety Walk-through Programs: All Ames space is inspected throughout the year - Assessments and Reviews: Internal and external assessments are performed in a variety of topical areas each year - Maintenance Program: Provides the planning and performance of cost effective maintenance, upkeep, and repair of DOE property - Annual Mission Readiness Interviews: Key personnel are interviewed to identify gaps in facility capability - Preparation of the Annual Lab Plan: Identify gaps between facility capability and mission requirements, develop and prioritize projects or strategies to address the gaps
+The AHS addresses the following: natural hazards, technological hazards, human-caused incidents, Threat/Hazard Identification and Risk Assessment (THIRA), and a hazardous materials screening process. - Ames Common Controls Cyber Security Program Plan: This plan documents the administrative, technical, and operational protection measures and procedures of unclassified cyber security controls and serves as the single resource document defining Ames' information and information systems and their related security. - Ames Laboratory Strategic Plan 2017: This plan lays the foundation for sustainable future pursuits of excellence in science by developing the tools and knowledge base to design, create and use new energy-relevant materials to address national and global challenges. - Areas within the plan that will directly enhance organizational resilience are interconnected within Goal 2: Mission-enabling Infrastructure and Facilities, Goal 3: Safety and Security Excellence, and Goal 4: Business and Operational Excellence. - Contingency Procedure for Business and Network Infrastructure/Services: This procedure enables the Laboratory to recover as quickly and effectively as possible from an unforeseen disaster or emergency that interrupts normal business operations. - Continuity of Operations Plan: This plan provides an overview of Ames Laboratory's program to address continuity events described as "an emergency caused by a natural disaster, accident, military or terrorist attack, technological emergency, or infectious disease/pandemic influenza threat which impacts or has the potential to impact the performance of essential functions. - Emergency Plan: This plan establishes and maintains a documented emergency management program that implements the requirements of Federal, State, and local laws, regulations and ordinances for fundamental worker safety.
+This plan is supported by the Ames Laboratory Emergency Plan Implementation Procedure, Communications Emergency Procedure, Waste Management Contingency Plan and Procedure, and Fire Safety Baseline Needs Assessment. - Mission Readiness System Description: The mission readiness process is made up of the following summarized elements: - Condition Assessment Survey: A periodic inspection of the facilities and infrastructure - o Safety Walk-through Programs: All Ames space is inspected throughout the year - Assessments and Reviews: Internal and external assessments are performed in a variety of topical areas each year

-- Field Budget Process: Prioritized projects are incorporated into the Field Budget Submission - Maintenance and General Services Budget Process: Addresses core and recurring activities, such as corrective and preventative maintenance, as well as individual expensed projects - Plan Execution: When GPP funding is obtained and overhead budgets are approved project plans are executed. - Self-Assessment and Reporting: Mission Readiness team meets annually to assess for improvements and reporting is annual through the Performance Evaluation and Measurement Plan - Site Security Plan: The Site Security Plan describes the practices and resources utilized to protect government owned facilities, equipment, and other interests at Ames Laboratory from loss or damage due to intrusion, theft, disruption, unauthorized access to intellectual and proprietary information and other threats.
+- Maintenance Program: Provides the planning and performance of cost effective maintenance, upkeep, and repair of DOE property - Annual Mission Readiness Interviews: Key personnel are interviewed to identify gaps in facility capability - Preparation of the Annual Lab Plan: Identify gaps between facility capability and mission requirements, develop and prioritize projects or strategies to address the gaps - Field Budget Process: Prioritized projects are incorporated into the Field Budget Submission - Maintenance and General Services Budget Process: Addresses core and recurring activities, such as corrective and preventative maintenance, as well as individual expensed projects - Plan Execution: When GPP funding is obtained and overhead budgets are approved project plans are executed. - Self-Assessment and Reporting: Mission Readiness team meets annually to assess for improvements and reporting is annual through the Performance Evaluation and Measurement Plan - Site Security Plan: The Site Security Plan describes the practices and resources utilized to protect government owned facilities, equipment, and other interests at Ames Laboratory from loss or damage due to intrusion, theft, disruption, unauthorized access to intellectual and proprietary information and other threats.